Asunción: Demographics

 According to the last 2022 census the city has 462,241 inhabitants and a density of 3951/km^{2}, which represents 8% of the population of Paraguay.
-The Metropolitan Area of Asunción exceeds 2.3 million people, around 40% of the Paraguayan population.
+The Metropolitan Area of Asunción exceeds 2.4 million people, around 40% of the Paraguayan population.
 It is the most populated city in the country, with the greatest traffic of people and vehicles, since it is estimated that around 1.5 million people and 600,000 vehicles of all types circulate daily in Asunción.

 Between 1962 and 1992, the capital city registered a more than double increase in inhabitants and is currently the only city in Paraguay to have almost 500,000 inhabitants, surpassing other large urban centers such as Ciudad del Este and San Lorenzo.
-Since the late 1990s, there has been demographic stagnation in the city because the peripheral cities belonging to Greater Asunción have recently absorbed most of the "new" population due to the low cost of land, lower taxes, easy access to the capital, among others.
+Since the late 1990s, there has been demographic stagnation in the city because the peripheral cities belonging to Greater Asunción have recently absorbed most of the "new" population due to the low cost of land, lower taxes, easy access to the capital, among others factors.

 The population has increased greatly during the last few decades as a consequence of internal migration from other Departments of Paraguay, at first because of the economic boom in the 1970s, and later because of economic recession in the countryside.
 The adjacent cities in the Gran Asunción area, such as Luque, Lambaré, San Lorenzo, Fernando de la Mora and Mariano Roque Alonso, have absorbed most of this influx due to the low cost of the land and easy access to Asunción.

 The female population predominates in the city, as is characteristic in urban areas, which are poles of attraction due to the better employment opportunities offered to women.
 In Asunción, for every 100 women, there are only 89 men.
 The demographic structure by age group reveals that the group of people between 15 and 29 years old prevails, followed by the group of people between 30 and 59 years.
 The average age of Asunción is 31 years old, above the national average of 27 years.
 Asunción is considered a multicultural city.